 Temperature: Throughout February, daytime temperatures will generally be around 4°C. At night, the average minimum temperature drops down to around -14°C.

 Estimated Hours of Sunshine per Day: For February expect the sun to shine for an average of 6 to 7 hours per day.
-This represents the average number of hours in the daytime that the sun is visible and not obscured by the cloud.
+This represents the average number of hours in the daytime when the sun is visible and not obscured by the cloud.

 Wind: The average daily wind speed in February has been around 12-19 k/hr (about 8-12 mph).

 Tips for trekking in December, January, and February

 - Since it is very cold during the winter months, you must pack warm clothes preparing for extreme weather conditions.
 Mornings are extremely cold and the temperature starts to increase gradually so you are recommended to wear clothes in layers.

 - The days are shorter in winter so you need to start your trekking early in the morning.

 - It is better to carry a sleeping bag with you.
 The teahouses will provide you with a warm bed but if the nights become extra cold it becomes handy.